fbpx

 Your trip will begin by departing your home city.

-Day 2 Lyon, France
+Day 2 Lyon, France / Embark Amadeus Provence

 Arrive in the captivating city of Lyon, a UNESCO World Heritage Site located at the confluence of the Rhône and Saône rivers, and embark the Amadeus Provence.
-Enjoy the Captain’s Welcome Reception on board this evening.
+Enjoy the Captain’s Welcome Reception and Dinner on board this evening.

-Day 4 Lyon
+Day 3 Lyon

-Day 6 Arles
+Day 6 Vienne / Tournon

-Traverse the pastoral French countryside, passing colorful fields and stucco houses en route to Orange.
-Explore the Roman city’s UNESCO World Heritage Sites, including a visit to the ancient Roman Theater and a stop to see the Triumphal Arch, built in the late first century in testimony to Augustus Caesar.
-Conclude your tour with a visit to the UNESCO World Heritage-designated Pont du Gard, a 2,000-year-old Roman aqueduct that triumphs as one of Europe’s most impressive archaeological sites.
+Traverse the picturesque French countryside, passing colorful fields and stucco houses en route to visit the UNESCO World Heritage‑designated Pont du Gard, a 2,000‑year‑old Roman aqueduct that triumphs as one of Europe’s most impressive archaeological sites.
+Next, travel to Orange to explore the Roman city’s UNESCO World Heritage Sites, including a visit to the ancient Roman Theater and a stop to see the Triumphal Arch, built in the late first century as a symbol of Roman imperial glory.
+Next, travel to Châteauneuf-du-Pape for time at leisure around the famed wine-making village and surrounding vineyards.
+Return to the ship, now docked in Avignon.

-Day 8 Vienne
+Day 8 Avignon / Arles